Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-01.md

 Would this be useful?
 Discuss...
 <!-- .element: class="fragment" -->

-What tasgs would find useful for communication?
+What tags would find useful for communication?
 Discuss...
 <!-- .element: class="fragment" -->

 <!-- > -->